OpenDevEd/sensor-board-rpi-gpio/README.md

 # sensor-board-rpi-gpio

-This is a breakout for testing several sensor breakouts available in the UK, including
+This is a breakout board for the Raspberry Pi GPIO.
+The purpose of the board is to testing several sensor sensor breakouts available in the UK, including the following:
 * AHT20 (Adafruit)
 * BH1750 (DFRobot/Femion)
 * ENS160 (DFRobot/Femion)